vektor8/CTF-Writeups/README.md

 ### Summary
 We use the same procedure as in wifiland to find the wireless password, and then we look inside the PCAP file for the other information.
 ### Details
-Same as for wifiland we find the password and the SSID doing the following
+Same as for wifiland we find the password and the SSID doing the following:

 ![image](https://github.com/vektor8/CTF-Writeups/assets/56222237/12bafc5c-2e87-4e1f-b57c-589947d4445d)

 We know that ESSID is the name of the network so we already have that and the password, we only need the BSSID which is a 48bit value

 We filter for our target SSID in wireshark and we find our answer.

 ![image](https://github.com/vektor8/CTF-Writeups/assets/56222237/10997037-7ad0-41d4-8560-e5166a53893b)

 Now we just complete the script and get the flag
 ```python